 Skip Friday-night takeout and make this easy, vegan Tofu Teriyaki Stir-fry!
 It’s ready in minutes and made with only a few affordable ingredients.
-Great to include when planning budget-friendly vegan meals.
-This Japanese-style dish can be served with noodles or rice.
-Also included is an easy step-by-step recipe video.
+Easy step-by-step recipe video also included.

 The best type of tofu to use for stir-frying

 I recommend using firm or extra-firm tofu for stir-frying because they hold their shape the best when marinating and cooking.
 A commonly asked question about tofu is whether or not it needs to be pressed.